SEO CHANGED. DISCOVERY CHANGED FASTER.

 AEO is the discipline of making sure AI-powered search experiences can accurately understand your brand, validate your locations, and confidently recommend the right location at the right moment.
 It is not a replacement for local SEO.
 It is a stronger operating system for local SEO in an AI-first environment.

-What changed (and what did not)
+What’s changed (and what has not)?

-What changed: discovery is becoming faster, more conversational, and more summary-based.
+What’s changed: discovery is becoming faster, more conversational, and more summary-based.
 Customers now search with higher-intent questions that imply immediate action:

-• “Best [service] near me”
+“Best [service] near me.”

-• “Who offers [service] in [city]”
+“Who offers [service] in [city]?”

-• “Is [brand] open now”
+“Is [brand] open now?”

-• “How much does [service] cost near me”
+“How much does [service] cost near me?”

-• “Does [brand] offer [specific option]”
+“Does [brand] offer [specific option?]”

 AI-driven experiences interpret these questions and return direct answers, recommendations, and next steps.
 That reduces the number of clicks available for your brand to “explain itself.”
-You either show up as a trusted option or you do not.
+You either show up as a trusted option, or you do not.

 Franchise brands that treat this as a system will win.
 Brands that treat it as a one-time SEO project will struggle.